Fast-64/fast64/README.md

 ### Installation
 Unzip and drag the entire folder into your blender addons folder (usually at C:\Program Files\Blender Foundation\Blender\2.80\scripts\addons).
 Note that you must drag the ENTIRE folder, not just the 'fast64_internal' folder.
 Then in Blender, go to Edit -> Preferences -> Add-Ons and find/check the 'Fast64' plugin.
 If it does not show up, go to Edit -> Preferences -> Save&Load and make sure 'Auto Run Python Scripts' is enabled.

-### F3D Materials
-Any exported mesh must use an F3D Material, which can be added by the 'Create F3D Material' button in the material inspector window.
-You CANNOT use regular blender materials, and you must remove any blender materials / empty materials slots from any mesh.

-### ROM File Settings
-When importing from a ROM, the plugin will import from the ROM at filepath 'Import ROM', When exporting to a ROM, the plugin will make a copy of the file at 'Export ROM', modify it, and save the file to 'Output ROM'.
-The ROM must be expanded.

-### Where Can I Export To?
-By default, when exporting to ROM, the plugin will copy the contents of bank 4 to the range (0x11A35B8 - 0x11FFF00).
-This will leave you with free space to export assets to range (0x11D8930 - 0x11FFF00).

 ### Tool Locations
 The tools can be found in the properties sidebar under the 'Tools' tab (toggled by pressing N).
 The F3D material inspector can be found in the properties editor under the material tab.